ska-sa/spead2/doc/tut-4-send-pipeline.rst

 makes no noticeable difference, but it can be significant if the heaps are small, and it can even be beneficial to have more than two heaps in flight at a time.

+.. [#benchmarks] I'll be quoting benchmark numbers throughout these tutorials.
+   The numbers are what I encountered at the time the tutorial was written, so they may be out of date with regards to future optimisations to spead2.
+   They also vary each time I run them, and they will likely differ from what you encounter.
+Treat them as rough indicators of how important various optimisations are, rather than as the absolute throughput you should expect from your application.